LMKH/Projects/README.md

+# Menu
+***
+This programme simply asks the user to input 3 food dishes of their choice.
+It will then print out neatly and clearly what they have chosen.
+This can be used for when you need a simple choice menu.

 # Full Name
 ***
 Programme that asks the user to input their name.
 If the name is too short for example an error message will be printed.
 Equally if the name is too long, larger than 25 characters another error message will be printed.
 Plus an error message if the user hasn't inputted anything.
 If everything is correct, it will print a welcome message.
 This code can be implimented for things such as online forms, site logins etc.